wso2/docs-mi/en/docs/learn/examples/rest-api-examples/configuring-non-http-endpoints.md

 ## Synapse configuration

-Following is a sample REST API configuration that we can used to implement this scenario.
+Following is a sample REST API configuration that we can use to implement this scenario.
 See the instructions on how to [build and run](#build-and-run) this example.

 ```xml
 <api xmlns="http://ws.apache.org/ns/synapse" name="EventDelayOrderAPI" context="/orderdelayAPI">